qd-cae/qd-cae-python/README.md

 Version 0.6.5

 qd.cae.dyna
   - `RawD3plot` is a new class to give access to the raw data of a d3plot (see [here](https://qd-cae.github.io/qd-cae-python/build/html/qd_cae_dyna_RawD3plot.html)).
 Read the docs carefully and don't use this class without a specific purpose!
+The access to the data array is given in a dict-like manner.

 *Changelog 26.09.2017*